 Step two: send in academic transcripts, get a chest x-ray done.

-Step three: wait with bated breath.
 I figured if my application did not get approved for whatever reason, I guess my application fee would go toward conservation, and would consider it sunk cost.

 But thank god I finally got my visa approved on 4 March 2024, almost 5 months after applying.